introduction to omnifunds

 A Market State is assessed by looking at a broad market benchmark, such as the S&P 500 Index, and evaluating it in order to determine which state the market is in.
 We may detect that we are in a strong bullish market, so we want to adjust our positions to find securities that normally outperform bull markets.
 Or maybe we determine that the market is in a highly volatile state.
 In that case, we would want to adjust our investments in order to avoid the fear that is normally inherent in uncertain markets.

-The weekly chart of the S&P 500 Index above illustrates the concept of Market States.
-We are using a 100 Period Simple Moving Average in order to determine whether the market is strong of if the market is weak.
+The weekly chart of the S&P 500 Index to the right illustrates the concept of Market States.
+We are using a 100 Period Simple Moving Average in order to determine whether the market is strong or if the market is weak.
 If the close value of the index is above the indicator, we can consider that to mean that the market is bullish (strong).
 If the close value of the index is below the indicator, then we can consider it to mean that the market is bearish (weak).

 If the market is bullish, we would take a different approach to which securities we would invest in than if the market were bearish.
 For instance, in a bullish market many investors would want to invest in consumer discretionary stocks and ETFs as these stocks tend to perform very well in strong markets.
 However, if the market is bearish many investors would want to invest in utility or precious metal stocks or ETFs as these types of securities represent a “defensive” position in weak markets.